Forward - Backward Greedy Algorithms for Atomic Norm Regularization: Introduction

 where $\vy = \mPhi \vx + \vw$ corresponds to observed measurements, with noise vector $\vw$.
 The regularizing constraint on the atomic norm of $\vx$ enforces ``simplicity'' with respect to the chosen atomic set.
-Efficient algorithms are known for this problem when the atoms are standard unit vectors $\pm e_j$ (for which the atomic norm is the $\ell_1$ norm) \cite{sparsa, troppOMP, tibshirani} and rank-one matrices (for which the atomic norm is the nuclear norm) \cite{jacob, jenatton, yuanlin}. \cogent targets the general formulation \eqref{eq:opt1}, opening up a suite of new applications with rigorous convergence guarantees and state-of-the-art empirical performance.
+Efficient algorithms are known for this problem when the atoms are standard unit vectors $\pm \vct{e}_j$ (for which the atomic norm is the $\ell_1$ norm) \cite{sparsa,troppOMP,tibshirani} and rank-one matrices (for which the atomic norm is the nuclear norm) \cite{optspace,set} \cogent targets the general formulation \eqref{eq:opt1}, opening up a suite of new applications with rigorous convergence guarantees and state-of-the-art empirical performance.

-We remark that while \eqref{eq:opt1} is a convex formulation, tractable algorithms for solving it are not known in full generality.
-Indeed, characterization of the atomic norm is itself intractable in some cases.
+We remark that while \eqref{eq:opt1} is a convex formulation, efficient algorithms for solving it are not known in full generality.
+Indeed, computation of the atomic norm is itself a difficult operation in some applications.
 From an optimization perspective, interior point methods are often impractical, being either difficult to formulate or too slow for large-scale instances.
-First order greedy methods are often the methods of choice.
-Greedy schemes are popular in high dimensional signal recovery settings because of their computational efficiency, scalability to large datasets, and interesting global rate-of-convergence properties.
-They have found widespread use in large scale machine learning applications \cite{jaggirevisit, dunn, tewari, harchaoui_gauge, cgnewanal, cosamp, sp}.
+By contrast, first-order greedy methods are popular in high dimensional signal recovery settings because of their computational efficiency, scalability to large datasets, and interesting global rate-of-convergence properties.
+They have found widespread use in large scale machine learning and signal processing applications \cite{jaggirevisit,dunn,tewari,harchaoui_gauge,cgnewanal,cosamp,sp}.